|Ticket Type||Ticket Tariff|

 - Green Tourism Awards Green Business Tourism Award (Silver) 2013

 - Visit Britain We're Good to Go 2020

 - Regional Awards WTTC Safe Travels 2021

 - VAQAS VB Attraction VAQAS

 * Opening and closing times may vary during exhibitions, please check the website for specific opening times and days.
-Closed on Good Friday and 24–26 December
+Closed on 24–26 December